Claudio-Flores1/website-demo/README.md

 - Incorporating seeded data, this will include prouct name, information/description, & current updates for the season.

 # User story:
+  - As a user, I want the ability to sign up.
-  - As a user, I want the ability to sign up and sign in.
+  - As a user, I want the ability to sign sign in.
+  - As a user, I want the ability to create a password.
-  - As a user, I want the ability to create and save a password.
+  - As a user, I want the ability to save a password.
+  - As a user, I want the ability to add new decks.
-  - As a user, I want the ability to add new decks to the application, and later access it.
+  - As a user, I want the ability to access the decks in the application.
-  - As a user, I want the ability to update and delete existing decks.
+  - As a user, I want the ability to update existing decks.
-  - As a user, I want the ability to create and delete comments for my decks.
+  - As a user, I want the ability to delete decks.
+  - As a user, I want the ability to create comments.
+  - As a user, I want the ability to delete comments.
   - As a user, I want the ability to log out.

   # Wireframes